Remee is a cash grab, and here’s why:

 - Dream times shift over the course of several days

 - REM times are dependent on how long it took you to fall asleep, and when you went to bed.

 I checked reddit and see that people are excited about Remee and Zeo, Remee and EEG headband X. So I opened up my Remee and checked what’s inside.
 How upgradable it is?
-As an electrical engineering student, who has experience assembling electronics, I say: Looking inside the mask leaves a slim hope for this version.
+As an electrical engineering student, who has experience assembling electronics, I say: looking inside the mask leaves a slim hope for upgrades this version.

 Is there anything right about Remee?

 You bet, the simple fact that a couple guys were able to

 - put a product on the market with public funding is good.

 - It’s good that they were able to develop a product that is wearable.

 This shows that there’s an unfulfilled need for a lucid dreaming aid at affordable prices.
 It shows that Kickstarter projects can succeed given right marketing.